top of page

 Team

-Product Lead, Design Manager, Sr. Product Designer, Engineering Team
+Product Lead, Design Manager, Engineering

 Improving Everyday Billing Tasks in a Competitive Fintech Landscape